The aim of HIV treatment is to reduce the amount of HIV in your blood to undetectable levels, and to maintain those

 HIV treatment has advanced considerably in recent years giving people with HIV have more advanced treatment options than ever.
 In Australia, today, HIV is no longer a terminal illness and is instead now considered a chronic manageable health condition.

-NAPWHA Treatment Factsheet 1.
-Are you on the best HIV treatment?
+NAPWHA Treatment Factsheet 1: Are you on the best HIV treatment?
 There are so many different HIV treatments available today that everybody is now able to find a combination that is best for them.

 NAPWHA Treatment Factsheet 3: Are you heading for a treatment clash?
 Combined with HIV treatment, some drug combinations can cause serious side-effects and make one or both drugs ineffective or toxic.

 NAPWHA Treatment Factsheet 4: How confident are you that HIV treatment is prevention?
 We always knew that treatment reduced the chance of passing on HIV, but proving that it eliminated the risk took some time.

-NAPWHA Treatment Factsheet 5.
-What does PrEP mean for people with HIV?
+NAPWHA Treatment Factsheet 5: What does HIV Pre-Exposure Prophylaxis (PrEP) mean for people with HIV?
 PrEP is having a more profound and personal impact on our lives than we imagine.